FarouqDiaa/FarouqDiaa/README.md

 ### About Me

-I am a passionate junior computer engineer at Cairo University, specializing in various fields such as Linux administration, shell scripting, C++ programming, Software Engineering, and Back end development.
+I am a passionate computer engineer at Cairo University, specializing in various fields such as Linux administration, shell scripting, C++ programming, Software Engineering, and Back end development.

 ---

-- 💻 I’m currently learning *Python* and *Node.js*
+- 💻 I’m currently learning *.Net Core* and *Node.js*
-- 📱 I’m currently working on *Software BE Project*
+- 📱 I’m currently working on *LDC BE Project*
 ---
 ### Skills